 Step 6: Obtain national certification and join professional organizations (optional).
 Becoming nationally certified as an NNP is an important step for many.
 Although this step is optional, some jobs may require it or choose candidates with this credential over others without it.

-Additionally, neonatal nurses of all experiences and credentials may find professional support through various professional nursing associations.
-Each state has its own organizations; however, several national associations exist, including The National Association of Neonatal Nurses (NANN), The Association of Women’s Health, Obstetric, and Neonatal Nursing (AWHONN), and The Academy of Neonatal Nursing (ANN).
+Neonatal nurses of all experiences and credentials may find professional support through various professional nursing associations.
+Each state has its own organizations.
+Several national associations exist, including The National Association of Neonatal Nurses (NANN), The Association of Women’s Health, Obstetric, and Neonatal Nursing (AWHONN), and The Academy of Neonatal Nursing (ANN).